Cush (Bible)

-Cush or Kush (/kʊʃ, kʌʃ/ כּוּשׁ Kūš; ኩሽ), according to the Hebrew Bible, was the oldest son of Ham and a grandson of Noah.
+Cush or Kush (/kʊʃ, kʌʃ/ Kūš; ኩሽ), according to the Hebrew Bible, was the oldest son of Ham and a grandson of Noah.
 He was the brother of Mizraim, Phut, and Canaan.
 Cush was the father of Nimrod and Havilah.

 Cush is traditionally considered the ancestor of the "Land of Cush", an ancient territory said to be situated south of Egypt around the river Gihon (Gen. 2:13).
 Cush is identified in the Bible with the Kingdom of Kush or ancient Aethiopia.
-The Cushitic languages are named after Cush.
+The Cushitic languages are also named after Cush.

 Identification

 Cush is a Hebrew name that is possibly derived from Kash, the Egyptian name of Upper Nubia and later of the Nubian kingdom at Napata, known as the Kingdom of Kush.
 Alternatively the biblical name may be a mistranslation of the Mesopotamian city of Kish.

 The form Kush appears in Egyptian records as early as the reign of Mentuhotep II (21st century BC), in an inscription detailing his campaigns against the Nubian region.
-At the time of the compilation of the Hebrew Bible, and throughout classical antiquity, the Nubian kingdom was centered at Meroë in the modern-day nation of Sudan.
+At the time of the compilation of the Hebrew Bible, and throughout classical antiquity, the Nubian kingdom was centered at Meroë in modern-day Sudan.

 Biblical scholar Kevin Burrell argues that Cush in the Table of Nations should be identified with Meluhha, a placename originally referring to a region east of Mesopotamia but which starting from the mid-2nd millennium BC onwards became equated with the territory of Kush in Nubia.
 According to Burrell, this explains both Cush's Mesopotamian connections in the biblical narrative through his son Nimrod and the fact that his name derives from a Nubian kingdom.

-References in Bible
+References in the Bible

 A page from Elia Levita's 16th-century Yiddish–Hebrew–Latin–German dictionary contains a list of nations, including the word "כושי" Cushite or Cushi, translated to Latin as "Aethiops" and into German as "Mor".

 Cush's sons were Nimrod, Seba, Havilah, Sabtah, Raamah, and Sabtechah.
+The genealogy in 1 Chronicles 1 also refers to Cush and his sons.

+In Numbers 12:1, Moses is said to have married a "Cushite woman" (אִשָּׁה כֻשִׁית, ishah kushit), provoking criticism from his siblings Miriam and Aaron:

+Miriam and Aaron spoke against Moses because of the Cushite woman he had married, for he had married a Cushite woman.